bloominstituteoftechnology/Sprint-Challenge--Graphs/graph_dfs_debug/Answers.md

 -Variables were poorly named.
 After naming them properly, I also notices that they were all mixed up.
 It wasnt returning the collections which was supposed to be called 'stack' so I return the 'visited' set which was originally called some letter.

-Also while loop didnt check if the curretn vertex had been visited or not so I added an if statement to check that (if vertex not in visited).
+Also,while loop didnt check if the current vertex had been visited or not so I added an if statement to check that (if vertex not in visited).
+When we extend stack, we need to remove the items we already visited on line 37.

 find_components